CalebDepatie/dotfiles/readme.md

 [![TODOs][todos-badge]][todos]

 I've changed this repo a bit, this branch contains the dots for my EndeavourOS based build on my laptop, with the main branch still containing the dots for my desktop BedrockLinux based machine.
+Uses Pantheon as the DE

 ---